haskell/haskell-ide-engine/hie-bios/README.md

 The arguments are collected by running `cabal v2-repl`.

-If `cabal v2-repl` fails, then the user needs to implement a `hie-bios` file.
+If `cabal v2-repl` fails, then the user needs to configure the correct target to use by writing a `hie.dhall` file.

-`cabal` currently lacks support for mapping filenames to components so a `hie-bios` file should be specified for a complicated project with multiple components.

-### `hadrian`

-The workspace root is the folder containing the `hadrian` subdirectory.

-There is a special target to hadrian called `dump-args` which is responsible for providing the correct arguments.

 ### `rules_haskell`